ShaktiNTripathi/Whatsapp-Automation/README.md

 - **Client Not Ready**: Ensure the QR code is scanned and the client is connected.
 Check console logs for any authentication errors.
 - **Message Sending Issues**: Verify the format of phone numbers and ensure the WhatsApp client is correctly set up.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to improve the project.

 ## Contact

-For any questions or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or issues, please contact [your-email@example.com](mailto:shaktitripathi12298@gmail.com).